Keldo/wp-foundation/README.md

  - Text Domain: wp-foundation

 # Required Plugin
-- Events requires custom Fields to be installed and configured.
+- Events requires the Custom Fields Plugin to be installed and configured.

 # Legal
 All files, unless otherwise stated, are released under the GNU General Public